Can an IUD Cause a UTI?

 There are numerous steps that you can take to prevent UTIs and ensure that your chances of developing an infection like this are reduced.
 For instance, it’s important to ensure that you stay hydrated.
 Various studies have found that increased hydration reduces the chances of a UTI.
 This is due to the fact that water will act as a natural detox and flush out any bacteria, ideally before it can lead to a UTI.

 You should also practice good hygiene before and after sexual activity.
-However, do be aware that overwashing – particularly in women – can indirectly lead to issues with a UTI.
+However, be aware that overwashing – particularly in women – can indirectly lead to issues with a UTI.
 Overwashing may disrupt the natural pH balance of the vagina, increasing issues with bacteria.

 When to See a Doctor?